Older Adults : Long-Term Planning

 To find long-term care for yourself or someone else:

 Ask questions.
-Your state's office of the long-term care ombudsman can provide information about specific nursing homes.
+Your state's office of the long-term care ombudsman can give information about specific nursing homes.

 Call around.
 Contact places that interest you and ask questions about vacancies, number of residents, costs, and payment methods.
-You should also inquire about specific services that may be important to you, such as special units for people with Alzheimer's disease.
+You should also ask about services that may be important to you like special units for people with Alzheimer's disease.

 Visit the facilities.
-When you find a place that sounds appropriate, go and talk to the staff, residents, and residents' family members.
-Check out the facility for cleanliness and safety and observe the way residents are treated by staff.
+When you find a place that sounds right, go and talk to the staff, residents, and residents' family members.
+Check out the facility for cleanliness and safety.
+Watch the way the staff treats residents.

-For further information, visit the National Institute on Aging website at http://www.nia.nih.gov; the Eldercare Locator website at http://www.eldercare.gov; and the Centers for Medicare and Medicaid Services website at http://cms.hhs.gov.
+For more information, visit the National Institute on Aging, the Eldercare Locator, and the Centers for Medicare and Medicaid Services.